opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 The code in `lg2.js` should be changed to instead of using wasm-integrated Emscripten FS, it uses passed in file system.

 Inlang can also expose a package like [memfs](https://github.com/streamich/memfs) that would provide [MEMFS](https://emscripten.org/docs/api_reference/Filesystem-API.html#memfs) like file system that users can pass as argument to git-sdk.

-Emscripten MEMFS can run in both browser and node environments.

 ##### Running GitSDK WASM in browser (web worker)